emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         .. aka:: *cons (2)*.

         *Allocation* is the process of assigning resources.
 When requested to by the program, an application :term:`memory manager` or :term:`allocator` *allocates* a :term:`block` of :term:`memory (2)` for the program to store its data in.
         Allocation is also known as *consing*, from :term:`cons (1)`.

         When faced with a request for memory from the program, a memory manager must choose a suitable block and hand it over, or fail.
 The choices made by the memory manager at this point can have a significant effect on the future efficiency of the program.

         Allocation is rarely a simple issue.
-For example, programs usually allocate :term:`activation records <activation record>` (:term:`automatic variables <automatic storage duration>`, and so on) for functions from a processor :term:`stack` simply by subtracting a number from their stack :term:`pointer`.
-However, in a :term:`virtual memory (1)` system, this may extend the stack onto a previously unused :term:`page`, in which case the operating system memory manager must carry out some quite complex operations in order to supply the program with :term:`backing store` for the stack so that the program can continue.
+For example, programs usually allocate :term:`activation records <activation
+        record>` (:term:`automatic variables <automatic storage
+        duration>`, and so on) for functions from a processor :term:`stack` simply by subtracting a number from their stack :term:`pointer`.
+However, in a :term:`virtual memory`
+        system, this may extend the stack onto a previously unused :term:`page`, in which case the operating system memory manager must carry out some quite complex operations in order to supply the program with :term:`backing store` for the stack so that the program can continue.

         .. historical::